sinamalakouti/CDDMSL/README.md

 Please see the following files for dataset creation and/or modification:

 - detectron2/data/datasets/cityscapes.py
-- detectron2/data/datasets/builtin.py #for bdd100k, we used coco to register the data
+- detectron2/data/datasets/builtin.py.
+For bdd100k, we used coco to register the data

 ## Pre-trained files